theriverman/django-minio-backend/CONTRIBUTE.md

 Should you make changes to the models, you can execute `makemigrations` then `migrate` in a single step:
 * `make migrations`

+Execute `make` without any arguments to see all available options.

 ## Quick Setup with Docker Compose
 See [CONTRIBUTE.Docker.md](./CONTRIBUTE.Docker.md).